frankplus/AntonBot/README.md

 cd coronavirus-irc-bot
 pip install .
 ```
+See ircbot.py to set channel name and bot name

 ### Run
 `python3 ircbot.py`

-To run the bot in the backgorund execute this instead:\
+To run the bot in the background execute this instead:\
 `nohup python3 ./ircbot.py &`

-See ircbot.py to set channel name and bot name

 ## Commands
 `!corona <location>` for latest coronavirus report for specified location. \